-As mentioned before, the BAH program includes a plan to slow growth, which will eventually achieve a 5% out-of-pocket cost for living expenses.
-For 2019, the rate will cover 95 percent of service members’ housing costs, a one percent drop from last year.
-BAH used to cover 99% of housing expenses but by 2019, service members will be paying 5% of their housing expenses out of pocket.
+The BAH program includes a plan to slow growth by implementing a 5% out-of-pocket cost for living expenses – meaning, for 2019, the rate will cover 95 percent of service members’ housing costs, a one percent drop from last year.

-Not all locations will see an increase, as BAH is based on the duty station zip code, or school zip code in the case of veterans using the Post-9/11 GI Bill®, and thus corresponds with the cost of living of that zip code.
-For instance, cities with a very high cost of living such as Honolulu, Chicago, and Los Angeles have a very high BAH rate to help off-set those costs.
-Smaller cities such as Tacoma or Colorado Springs have a lower cost of living and therefore a lower BAH.
+Not all locations will see an increase.
+The DoD bases BAH on the duty station zip code, or school zip code in the case of veterans using the Post-9/11 GI Bill®, and thus corresponds with the cost of living of that zip code.
+For instance, cities with a very high cost of living, such as Honolulu, Chicago or Los Angeles, have a higher BAH rate to help offset those costs.

 FY2012 – FY2019 Basic Allowance for Housing (BAH) Comparison